Minnesota State College - Southeast Technical

 - Percent students of color: 12.1%

 Nursing; Medical Support Careers; Guitar Repair and Building; Accounting; Band Instrument Repair

-Musical instrument repair and construction which includes, guitar building and repair, band instrument repair and violin repair.
-Other unique offerings: massage therapy, nanotechnology, broadband delivery technician and diesel maintenance technician and cyber information and security.
+Musical instrument repair and construction which includes: guitar building and repair, band instrument repair and violin repair.
+Massage therapy, nanotechnology, broadband delivery technician; diesel maintenance technician and cyber information and security.

 Campuses are located on a city bus route.

 Minnesota State College - Southeast Technical has an open admissions policy.
 This means:

 - You can enroll if you have a high school diploma or a GED.
 Even without those, you may be admitted if you demonstrate potential for success in college.

 - You don’t have to take a standardized test to be admitted, and your high school grades and class rank are not considered.

 - After you are admitted, you will take a placement test.
 That will tell you if you need to take remedial or developmental courses, which will not count toward a degree, before you can take college-level courses.
 Many students need just one developmental course, often in math or English.
 If you have taken these subjects every year in high school, you are more likely to do well on the placement test.